Quickstart: Set up sign in for an ASP.NET application using Azure Active Directory B2C

 Click Sign up / Sign in in the ASP.NET web application to start the workflow.

 The sample supports several sign-up options including using a social identity provider or creating a local account using an email address.
-For this quickstart, use a social identity provider account from either Facebook, Google, Microsoft, or Twitter.
+For this quickstart, use a social identity provider account from either Facebook, Google, or Microsoft.

-Azure AD B2C presents a custom login page for a fictitious brand called Wingtip Toys for the sample web application.
+Azure AD B2C presents a sign-in page for a fictitious company called Fabrikam for the sample web application.
 To sign up using a social identity provider, click the button of the identity provider you want to use.

 Finish the sign-in process for the identity provider.